Geftakys Assembly Doctrine and Practical Teaching

 Read the Galatian Crisis for a Scriptural answer to the teaching that fuller obedience will result in a fuller salvation.

-One component of George Geftakys' teaching was based on the "higher life" concepts promoted by the Keswick Conference.
-In fact, the Assembly songbook, Hymns and Spiritual Songs, is a reprint of the Keswick hymnal!
-Here is a webpage on the Keswick theology of sanctification.
-The author provides a very informative PDF outline of how it developed historically and where it stands today.
-Answers to FAQs on Assembly "overcomer teaching" are provided by Tom Maddux--a great overview.
+One component of George Geftakys' teaching was "higher life" concepts, as promoted by the Keswick Conference, Watchman Nee, etc. The Assembly songbook, Hymns and Spiritual Songs, was a reprint of the Keswick hymnal.
+Here is a presentation on the Keswick theology of sanctification.
+Tom Maddux addresses the issue in terms of George's 'Overcomer' teaching.

 In Already Glorified Joe Sperling points out how George twisted the truth in Romans 8:30 that as believers we are already glorified.
 In Simple Trust he underscores that we do nothing to save ourselves, but simply trust in what Christ has already done for us.